wormzjl/forgecraft/kfc/To-Dos.md

 # To-Dos

 ## Bugs
+- [ ] Texture mismatch for 4diamond 1 redstone
+- [ ] ForgeHammer extend Gallagher
+- [x] Check dict name for cluster
+- [x] Check block break code for NBTCrucible
+- [x] Cooldown for sledgehammer not working
+- [x] tune volume down on sledgehammer
+- [x] when placing crucibles on the side of a block it replaces the block above
+- [ ] Placement bug for crucible from tongs

 ## Current Feature
+- [x] WorkBench
 - [ ] Untick Bloomery and Forge
 - [ ] Craft Tweaker Support
 - [ ] Recipe Handler for Block Breaker